-The following proposal is based on the SMTP theory of reply codes.
+The following status code set is based on the SMTP theory of reply codes.
 It adopts the success, permanent error, and transient error semantics of the first value, with a further description and classification in the second.
 This proposal re-distributes the classifications to better distribute the error conditions, such as separating mailbox from host errors.